skills/test-with-actions/README.md

       - name: Run markdown lint
         run: |
           npm install remark-cli remark-preset-lint-consistent
-          npx remark . --use remark-preset-lint-consistent
+          npx remark . --use remark-preset-lint-consistent --frail
    ```
 1. Click **Start commit**, and choose to make a new branch named `ci`.
 1. Click **Propose a new file**.
 1. Click **Create pull request**.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about *20 seconds* then refresh this page for the next step

 </details>